Lightyear Investing App Review

 Progression to servicing local customers and local markets

 When Lightyear first started, you could only invest in a handful of UK stocks, and they were ADRs listed in the US denominated in USD, rather than the local listings on the LSE.
-So, you were paying an FX fee when you really shouldn’t have to, admittedly, there is no stamp duty so technically paying 0.35% on FX rather than 0.5% to HMRC is cheaper.
+So, you were paying an FX fee when you really shouldn’t have to.
+Admittedly, there is no stamp duty so technically paying 0.35% on FX rather than 0.5% to HMRC is cheaper.

-Lighyear have a cash and investment ISA, but no SIPP account, but I suspect that is next on the “product roadmap”.
+Lightyear has a cash and investment ISA, but no SIPP account, but I suspect that is next on the “product roadmap”.

 Like Transferwise, like Lightyear